Your personal data – what is it?

 - Names, titles, aliases and photographs;

 - Contact details such as telephone numbers, addresses, and email addresses;

 - Where they are relevant to our mission, or where you provide them to us, we may process:

-demographic information such as gender, age, date of birth, nationality, education/work histories, academic/professional qualifications and positions, religious affiliation, which constitutes sensitive personal data;
+demographic information such as gender, age, date of birth, nationality, education/work histories, academic/professional qualifications and positions, political, religious and philosophical affiliation, health condition which constitute sensitive personal data;

 How do we process your personal data?